 In an interview with Romper, Dr. Kathryn Smerling, a psychotherapist in New York City specializing in family systems, writes, "When a child hears a parent yelling, they feel terrible and don't understand what it is that they did, or they don't necessarily know that it's wrong.
-Yelling is a learned behavior and a child who gets yelled at will learn and most likely also yell at people."
+Yelling is a learned behavior, and a child who gets yelled at will learn and most likely also yell at people."

 Meghan Leahy, a mother of three and parenting expert for The Washington Post, writes that when a parent yells, “You’re either growing aggression or growing shame.
 Those are not characteristics that any parents want in their kids.
 If you yell at your child, you either create somebody who yells back at you or somebody who is shamed and retreats."

 Now, while I want to take a look at what children are feeling when a parent yells at them, I also want to stress that we are all human.
 It's important to keep all of this in mind and practice techniques to decrease yelling, but also to give yourself a break if it happens.
 We are all flawed humans, but luckily the resiliency of children means there is always another chance to be better.
 If nothing else, take a look at the parenting style of the Innuit living in the Arctic Circle.
 They do not believe in anger, as reported by NPR, saying that anger has no purpose and just "wastes time" (I see their point).
 They believe in storytelling as an approach to discipline, making yelling unnecessary.
-Kids whose parents don't take alternative approaches to yelling, on the other hand, often have the following thoughts when they're the target of a parent's temper.
+Kids whose parents don't take alternative approaches to yelling, on the other hand, often have the following thoughts when they're the innocent bystander of a parent's temper.